 Now that you know the purpose of a mentoring program, the next step is to determine how you can build an effective mentorship program.
 If you want to scale your current mentorship programs, you need to focus on the essential factors that build a strong foundation for successful mentoring programs in the workplace.

 Successful mentoring programs often start with HR professionals, especially those whose titles focus on people development, talent development, employee experience, or inclusion.
-They must use their expertise to start a mentoring program that will be beneficial to the entire organization, but must also navigate the complex process of winning over executive leaders to buy into mentoring programs.
+Not only do they have to use their expertise to start a mentoring program that will be beneficial to the entire organization, but they must navigate the complex process of winning over executive leaders to buy into mentoring programs.

 Step 1: Identify your goals or purpose.